Kristián Kudroč: Playing career

 Kudroč was drafted by the New York Islanders as their first-round pick, 28th overall, in the 1999 NHL Entry Draft.
 He is a large, physical defenceman with an impressive slapshot.
 He played in North America from 1999 to 2005, and represented SaiPa in the Finnish SM-liiga in the 2005–06 season, where SaiPafanit (the SaiPa fan club) elected Kudroč Player of the Year.

 Kudroc suffered a pre-season injury in a Tournament game with Barys Astana prior to the 2014–15 season.
 Kudroc was ruled out for the duration of the season in order to rehabilitate.
 As a free agent, Kudroc moved on from Astana and signed a one-year contract with Metallurg Novokuznetsk on June 4, 2015.
-On August 17, 2015, Kudroc sought a release from his contract with Metallurg due to personal reasons.
+On August 17, 2015, Kudroc sought a release from his contract with Metallurg for personal reasons.
 He returned to Czech Republic, signing a contract after a years hiatus with HC Plzeň of the Extraliga on December 14, 2015.

 On July 14, 2016, Kudroc agreed to a one-year contract as a free agent to move to Austria, with EBEL club HC TWK Innsbruck.
 He featured in 8 games with Innsbruck before on November 6, 2016, he moved to the UK to sign for Nottingham Panthers of the EIHL.
 However, in December 2016, after playing in another 8 games, Kudroc again ceased his playing contract with Nottingham, departing for personal reasons relating to a serious illness within his family in his native Slovakia.